-- In case of solidification microstructure, eg weld joint or cast steel
+- In the case of solidification microstructure, eg weld joint or cast steel

-- In case of steels embrittled due to ageing and
+- In the case of steels embrittled due to aging and

 The aim of coarse grain formation is to produce a coarse grain with low hardness and toughness.
 This type of microstructure is advantageous for milling, since the chips produced are small, thus leading to lower cutting forces.

 - Above figure-5 represents a coarse grain annealing cycle.

 Soft annealing (annealing on globular cementite): It is meant to reduce the hardness of the material to a defined value in which annealing is performed at temperature closely below or just above A1or held around A1 with subsequent slow cooling.

 - The aim of soft annealing is to obtain a soft microstructure suitable for further processing, such as milling or cold deformation.

 - The optimum condition of the microstructure consists of homogeneously distributed, fine-grained, globular carbides embedded in a ferritic matrix and such a microstructure can be split, bent, compressed, flanged, extruded or twisted with ease.